The Dual Space \(\mathcal{X}^*\)

 Let us first build the intuition.
 In \(\mathbb{R}^n\) with the standard dot product, every linear functional

 \(y \in \mathbb{R}^n\).
-The Riesz theorem says: this works in every Hilbert space, even infinite-dimensional ones.
+The Riesz theorem says that this works in every Hilbert space, even infinite-dimensional ones.

 Convention: Inner Product Linearity

-Throughout this chapter we adopt the mathematician's convention that the inner product
+Throughout this page we adopt the mathematician's convention that the inner product

 \(\langle \cdot, \cdot \rangle\) is linear in the first argument and